Policies for Teaching Evaluations, Final Examinations, and Grading

 Per university regulations, grades must never be transmitted via e-mail.

 The Grade Roster status should never be changed.
 If the grade roster status is changed to "Ready for Review" you will not be able to enter any more grades.
-If you accidentially change the status to "Ready for Review," please e-mail email@example.com to have the Grade Roster unlocked.
+If you accidentally change the status to "Ready for Review," please e-mail firstname.lastname@example.org to have the Grade Roster unlocked.

 Please assign everyone on your grade roster a grade.